iokarkan/blogfolio/_posts/2022-12-27-RecommenderSystemProject.md

 ### Implementation with `surprise`

-  So how does `suprise` perform its job?
+  So how does `surprise` perform its job?
 In true scikit nature, it has built-in classes and methods to seamlessly handle the computation of correlations between the users and items needed for the application of collaborative filtering, providing the familiar `predict`, `fit` and `test` methods, as well as `train_test_split`!

   After a brief (and, admittedly, sparse) mathematical modeling, it is encouraging to see how effortless it is to put together all that we have considered, and we can try to evaluate the performance of our modeling, consisting of: